Package Torello.HTML

 Ret2.b String[][]

-NOTE: This method is guaranteed not return 'null' values for either of these two arrays.
-If no non-standard inner-tag matches are found, theRet2
+This method is guaranteed not return 'null' values for either of these two arrays.
+If no non-standard inner-tag matches are found, theRet2construct will return two zero-length arrays in fieldRet2.aandRet2.b

 - Throws: